 The Coleman Institute annual conference is a signature Institute activity with a university, regional, and national reputation.
 As the Institute has grown, so has its annual conference, while staying committed to finding technology solutions that could enhance the quality of life for people with cognitive disabilities and their families.
 The 2016 conference included over 700 registered attendees, 24 breakout sessions, 2 keynotes and 3 distinguished panels that focused on technology’s impact on the domains of living.
 Over the years, nationally known keynotes have included: Timothy Shriver, Chairman of the Board, International Special Olympics; John Seely Brown, former Chief Scientist, Xerox Corporation; Vinton Cerf, Chief Technology Evangelist, Google (and co-designer of the protocols and architecture of the Internet); Raymond Kurzweil, inventor and entrepreneur, and Tom Wheeler, former chairman of the Federal Communications Commission (FCC).

 The conference continues to provide an important forum for conversations and relationship-building by bringing together a diverse group of individuals including; self-advocates, family members, academics, leaders in state and federal government, industry leaders, engineers, software developers, and service providers, to share knowledge and insights.
-The 17th Annual Conference on Cognitive Disability and Technology will be held on November 2, 2017 at the OMNI Interlocken Hotel in Broomfield, Colorado.
+The 18th Annual Conference on Cognitive Disability and Technology was held on October 3, 2018 at the OMNI Interlocken Hotel in Broomfield, Colorado.